imevanc/casenator/README.md

 - 🦁 **PathCase** - Get your string into `/pathCase`.
 - 🦧 **CobolCase** - Format string in `COBOL-CASE`.
 - 🐫 **LeetSpeak** - Make everything `1337 5p34k`
+- 🦄 **ConvertWithCustomDelimiter** - Convert any string to `custom-delimiter where - is the new delimiter`

 ---